hoomanhanaei/RNAseq_DataAanalysis/README.md

   - **PreAlignment-QC:**

     - **FastQC** [^3]

+    highlights any areas where reads look unusual and requires a closer look.
     ```
-    - FastQC will highlight any areas where this library looks unusual and
-    where you should take a closer look.

     - The program is not tied to any specific type of sequencing technique and
     can be used to look at libraries coming from a large number of different
     experiment types (Genomic Sequencing, ChIP-Seq, RNA-Seq, BS-Seq etc etc).
     ```
     - **MultiQC** [^4]

       MultiQC is the standard in bioinformatics reporting
       ```
       - a tool to create a single report with interactive plots for